Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Acknowledgements

 \section{Acknowledgements}

-Vincent Jeanselme acknowledges the support of The Alan Turing Institute’s Enrichment Scheme and the partial support of the UKRI Medical Research Council (MC\_UU\_00002/5 and MC\_UU\_00002/2).
+The authors acknowledge the partial support of the UKRI Medical Research Council (programme numbers MC\_UU\_00002/5 and MC\_UU\_00002/2 and theme number MC\_UU\_00040/02 – Precision Medicine).
+Vincent Jeanselme acknowledges the support of The Alan Turing Institute’s Enrichment Scheme.
 Maria De-Arteaga acknowledges the support of NIH through grant R01NS124642.